valeriorichi/swapiday/README.md

 #

-## Swapiday was created by BYTE-BANDITS team as a final project for the Northcoders bootcamp, May 2023.
+## Swapiday was created by BYTE-BANDITS team as the final project for the Northcoders bootcamp, May 2023.